Best Photo Spots in Joshua Tree, California

 Joshua Tree truly exceeded all of our expectations.
 The beauty of this desert is unparalleled and there is an energy in the park that I can’t quite explain.
 We will definitely be making it back here at some point this year!
 You can spend an entire day in Joshua Tree National Park hiking, marveling at the sights, camping, and even rock-bouldering.
-In this blog, I outline the Top Photography Spots in Joshua Tree so you plan your trip to the park.
+In this blog, I outline the Best Photo Spots in Joshua Tree, California so you plan your trip to the park.

 A Joshua Tree